Skip to main content

 Can I choose outland processing even if my spouse is in Canada?+

-Yes — in some situations, applicants may choose outland processing even if the sponsored person is in Canada.
+Yes, in some situations, applicants may choose outland processing even if the sponsored person is in Canada.
 However, inland is typically chosen when the spouse is already in Canada to avoid the need for the sponsored person to return abroad.
 Outland may still be preferable for the faster processing time.
-Consult a licensed immigration lawyer to evaluate which is better for your specific situation.
+Consult a licensed immigration lawyer to evaluate which is better for your circumstances.

 What happens if the sponsored person's visitor visa expires during outland processing?+

 If the sponsored person is in Canada on a visitor visa and it expires while the outland application is pending, they must leave Canada or obtain a status extension.
 Being in Canada without status is a serious issue.
-The outland application processing continues regardless of the sponsored person's temporary status in Canada — but being out of status can create complications.
-Always maintain legal status.
+The outland application processing continues regardless of the sponsored person's temporary status in Canada, but being out of status can create complications, so keeping valid status while in Canada generally avoids them.

 Can the sponsor travel outside Canada during outland processing?+